-The Fund seeks to track changes, whether positive or negative, in the level of the Index, over time, plus the excess, if any, of the sum of the Fund's Treasury Income, Money Market Income and T-Bill ETF Income over the expenses of the Fund.
+Invesco DB US Dollar Index Bearish Fund (the "Fund") establishes short positions in ICE U.S. Dollar Index futures contracts ("DX Contracts") with a view to tracking the changes, whether positive or negative, in the level of the Deutsche Bank Short USD Currency Portfolio Index - Excess ReturnTM (the "Index") over time, plus the excess, if any, of the sum of the Fund's Treasury Income, Money Market Income and T-Bill ETF Income over the expenses of the Fund.
 The Fund invests in futures contracts in an attempt to track its Index.
-The Fund holds Treasury Securities, money market mutual funds and T-Bill ETFs for margin and/or cash management.
-While the Fund's performance will reflect the appreciation or depreciation of those holdings, the Fund's performance, whether positive or negative, will be driven primarily by its strategy of trading futures contracts with the aim of seeking to track the Index.
+The Fund holds Treasury Securities, money market mutual funds and T-Bill ETFs for margin and/or cash management purposes.
+While the Fund's performance will reflect the appreciation or depreciation of those holdings, the Fund's performance, whether positive or negative, will be driven primarily by trading futures contracts with the aim of seeking to track the Index.